 The Vermillion River is the largest stream in Dakota County.
 It starts near Elko, travels eastward across much of the central portion of the county until it discharges into the Mississippi River downstream of Hastings.
 The trout stream portion of the river starts just above Cedar Ave. and ends just downstream of Highway 52 bridge.

-Brown Trout: average abundance, a variety of sized fish present, including some real whoppers.
+Brown Trout: average abundance, a wide variety of sizes are present, including some trophy size fish.

-Rainbow Trout: lower than average abundance, average size.
+Rainbow Trout: average abundance, average size (stocked each year).

 There is public access to the river within Rambling River Park operated by the City of Farmington.

-This stream has a good population of brown trout.
+This stream has a good population of Brown Trout.
 Individual trout exceeding 5 pounds have been reported from this stream.
-Rainbow trout have been stock occasionally to provide additional angling opportunities.
+Rainbow Trout are stocked annually to provide additional angling opportunities.